We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 But keep in mind, this price tag is only the amount paid for that precious :30 seconds on air.
 It does not include the costs of creating the commercial itself.
 Or the millions paid for celebrity endorsement appearances.
 Kia, Tide and T-Mobile were just 3 of the 26 brands to feature high profile celebrities in their TV ads.
-In this blog, Hollywood Branded looks at the 30 brand spots which showcased celebrities, and the best and worst of the Super Bowl 2017 commercial celebrity endorsements.
+In this blog, Hollywood Branded looks at the effectiveness of celebrity endorsements in Super Bowl 2017 commercials.

 This 30 second spot utilizes Intel's 360 replay technology to make Tom Brady's ordinary experiences look extraordinary.
 The technology allows broadcasters to pause parts of the game and view at all angles, and was used in the 2017 Superbowl.